Skip to content

 Types of Conditions

-1. There might be just one Param.
-Such condition is called unary, for example param1 is true or output1 is true.
+1. A condition may have just one Param.
+This is called a unary condition, for example, param1 is true or output1 is true.

-3. Condition parameter may be either Param or Action output.
+3. A condition parameter may be either a Param or an Action output.

-4. Param is some fixed value, variable or expression.
+4. A Param is a fixed value, variable, or expression.

 Binary condition with two *Param*s named param1 and param2: